Michael Scott (Apple)

-Michael "Scotty" Scott (born February 11, 1945) is an American entrepreneur, who was the first CEO of Apple Computer from February 1977 to March 1981.
+Michael "Scotty" Scott (February 11, 1945 – April 12, 2025) was an American entrepreneur, who was the first CEO of Apple Computer from February 1977 to March 1981.
 Formerly director of manufacturing at National Semiconductor, Scott was persuaded by Mike Markkula to take the CEO position at Apple, as the co-founders — Steve Jobs and Steve Wozniak — were both seen as insufficiently experienced for the job at the time.

 Career

-After graduating from the California Institute of Technology, Scott worked at Fairchild Semiconductor where he shared a cubicle with Mike Markkula and Gene Carter; all 3 would later end up working together at Apple.
+After graduating from the California Institute of Technology, Scott worked at Fairchild Semiconductor, where he shared a cubicle with Mike Markkula and Gene Carter; all 3 would later end up working together at Apple.

 Apple

 Attempting to set an example for all businesses, in 1979, Scott declared there would be no typewriters at Apple.
 In 1979 and 1980, Jef Raskin's Macintosh project was a four-person research effort.
-It wasn't considered important within Apple and was almost canceled a couple of times.
+It was not considered important within Apple and was almost canceled a couple of times.
 When Apple had another major reorganization in the fall of 1980, it was terminated again, but Raskin pleaded with Scott and Markkula for more time and was granted three more months to show that he was really onto something.

 On February 25, 1981, the day known as "Black Wednesday" at the company, Scott personally fired forty Apple employees, including half of the Apple II team, in a belief that they were redundant.
 Later in the afternoon he assembled the remaining employees with a keg of beer and explained the firings by stating, "I used to say that when being CEO at Apple wasn't fun anymore, I'd quit.
 But now I've changed my mind — when it isn't fun any more, I'll fire people until it's fun again."

-Following this abrupt event, he was moved to vice chairman, a title with little power, and Mike Markkula, the man who had hired Scott, replaced him.
+Following this abrupt event, he was moved to vice chairman, a title with little power, and Markkula, the man who had hired Scott, replaced him.

 Scott left Apple officially on July 10, 1981, stating in his resignation letter: